Productivity Tools › Productivity Tips

 self-advocacy: what is this & how to develop this skill?

 Believe it or not, talking about yourself is not as easy as others make it out to be.
-It’s a skill that takes both time and effort to master (you can use a time tracker to see how much time it can take ;)).
-Self-advocacy is most useful when applying for a job, but can also benefit you in many situations in both your professional and personal life.
+It’s a skill that takes both time and effort to master (you can use the best time tracking software to see how much time it can take ;)) Self-advocacy is most useful when applying for a job, but can also benefit you in many situations in both your professional and personal life.

 In the long run, having self-advocacy skills can open many doors for you.
 Although, for these doors to open, it is important to dedicate the time and effort to master the skill as early as possible!
 So, let us dive right in!